 According to Buxhoeveden, Tsarevich Nicholas telegraphed Princess Alix in early October 1894, to summon her to the imperial residence of Livadia in the Crimea, where his father, Tsar Alexander III, was now in a state of grave illness (Buxhoeveden, 39).

-Queen Victoria, writing to Alix’s eldest sister, Victoria, Princess Louis of Battenberg, requesting that Alix’s lady-in-waiting, Magarete ‘Gretchen’ von Fabrice] and Mlle Schneider write regularly, because Princess Alix probably wouldn’t now have time to do so (Richard Hough, Advice to a Granddaughter, pp. 126-27).
+Queen Victoria, writing to Alix’s eldest sister, Victoria, Princess Louis of Battenberg, wrote: ‘If only the long journey and great gemueths bewegung [Emotional stress] do not hurt poor darling Alicky… Do tell Gretchen [Alix’s lady-in-waiting, Magarete ‘Gretchen’ von Fabrice] & Frn: Schneider to write every 2 or 3 days as Alicky may not have time to write often…’ (cit., ed.
+Richard Hough, Advice to a Granddaughter, pp. 126-27).